 - The Rutherford School District will provide a free and reduced lunch for students who qualify for the service.
 The lunch will be a grab and go bagged lunch.
 Students have the option of bringing their own bagged lunch from home.
-This plan is further discussed in Appendix H. - Before-care and after-care child care services were provided in grades K-6 during Phase One.
-This will continue in Phase Two. - Guidance counselors and teachers will work collaboratively on a plan for students struggling academically.
+This plan is further discussed in Appendix H. - Before-care and after-care child care services are provided in grades K-6. - Guidance counselors and teachers will work collaboratively on a plan for students struggling academically.
 SACs and teachers will work collaboratively on a plan for students struggling emotionally.